btnmasher/shiftr/README.md

 ##Customizaton

-You can customize/configure the application with the provided configuration functions passed to `server.NewCOnfig()`
+You can customize/configure the application with the provided configuration functions passed to `server.NewConfig()`

 ```Go
 package main